 Greetings from Warsaw, Poland!
 I don't know how many of these Barfly Top 10s will be from folks outside of Australia, but I'd wager a year's salary that mine will be the only one from a former Eastern Bloc country.
 Here are Top Seven things I enjoyed in 2018:

-2018 was the year a long-dormant dream became flesh.
+1) Starting a record label2018 was the year a long-dormant dream became flesh.
 All the planets had aligned just right: some good local bands had appeared on my radar, I had a steady income that allowed for occasional extravagance, and the label name had been bouncing around my head for months, inspired by an Action Swingers tune.

 And thus in July, Heavy Medication Records was born, and it's been a most-rewarding learning experience since Day One.
 I got turned on to a lot of cool bands, networked with like-minded labels and music fans, and even got some exceptional reviews that convinced me I wasn't wasting my time.
 The damage so far: three releases in the can, another three in the works, and a bunch more on the horizon.